 - 1. Press 💮 key to display the General Functions pop-up menu. - 2.
-Use and to select Help, and then press so key to display the help dialog box.
+Use $\clubsuit$ and $\bigstar$ to select Help, and then press sel key to display the help dialog box.

 The Help menu is not displayed at the Mass Storage screen and Fiber Visualizer screen.